 We keep former pupils informed of old friends and recent activities of the school through our annual magazine “The Crossleyan", which contains contributions from both old and current scholars describing their adventures and memories.
 The school's archive has also provided some fascinating glimpses of our early school days and archive photographs are often included in the magazine.

 Articles for the magazine are always welcome and should be sent to the secretary by mid March .
 The magazine is sent out in early May.

-The 2018 Crossleyan Magazine was well received as ever by many members who have written to confirm it is an excellent production.
+The 2019 Crossleyan Magazine has been well received as ever by many members who have written to confirm it is an excellent production.